h01ger/piuparts/README.txt

 ==== section specific configuration

+The section specific settings will be reloaded each time a section is being run.

 * "master-command" is the command to run on master-host to start the master.
 When the master has been installed from the Debian package, the command is 'python /usr/share/piuparts/piuparts-master'.
 If you want to use a section in the master configuration file other than "master", append the section name to this command.
 For example, if the master configuration file has a "sid-ia64" section that you want to use, the command should be 'python /usr/share/piuparts/piuparts-master sid-ia64'.

 * "log-file" is the name of a file to where the master should write its log messages.
 In the default configuration file it is "/dev/null", that is, log messages are not put in a file.